In the collaborative family law process:

 - Honest communication — You and your spouse also agree in writing to open and honest communication, including agreeing to openly share information (such as information about your finances) with one another.

-- Team approach — Specially trained lawyers, divorce coaches, child specialists and financial advisors are available to help you, as necessary.
+- Team approach — Specially trained lawyers, divorce coaches, child specialists and financial advisers are available to help you, as necessary.
 You, your lawyers, and your coaches will work as a team to solve your disputes, whether the issues relate to support, division of property, or parenting.

 - Four-way meetings — Instead of letting your lawyers do the talking, you and your spouse and your lawyers participate in a series of meetings.
 Sometimes your lawyers may meet alone to set the agenda for the meetings or to give each other information about you or your spouse that is necessary for solving the issues.
 The number of meetings required will depend on how many issues you and your spouse face and how complex these issues are.